ConsultingMD/blog/source/_posts/2015-01-16-on-the-importance-of-exploration.markdown

 ### Shell

-Bash has a ton of functionality out of the box and it feels great to be able to log into servers with a completely standard Bash without losing productivity.
-There are lots of great shortcuts to learn: http://www.skorks.com/2009/09/bash-shortcuts-for-maximum-productivity/.
+Bash has a ton of functionality out of the box and it feels great to be able to log into servers with a completely standard Bash without losing productivity. <a href="http://www.skorks.com/2009/09/bash-shortcuts-for-maximum-productivity/" target="_blank">There are lots of great shortcuts to learn</a>.
 One not mentioned there that I've been using a lot is `CTRL-d` at an empty prompt, which ends your current login, and potentially closes the tab/window/remote session.

 Here are some other Bash goodies: